Effective Writing, Create Powerful Messages Because of It

 Always add application.

 This was my absolute hardest lesson to learn.
 The idea of applying application didn’t sink in until I got called out by a very vocal critic.
 Fortunately, you can see the results and edited version here.
-Nevertheless, it that set me straight.
+Nevertheless, it set me straight.
 It made me realize that readers ALWAYS want to know how the piece applies to them.
 Additionally, they want to take something away from their reading experience and use it in real life.
 Did they learn a new skill?
 Or taught a valuable lesson?
 How about a new perspective of the world?
 My most loathed books were the ones that left me with nothing.
 Even if you are writing fiction, there has to be an application to real life, or your work will be ineffective.

 In conclusion, effective writing takes practice.